The Nature Explore Classroom at

 Our original intention was to integrate outdoor classroom areas in our traditional playground.
 Staff took a workshop with Tobey and visited Hidden Hollow.
 Our first summer attempt in 2012 gave the staff a real taste of outdoor living and learning.
 The school year began and we continued to develop our programs.
 A series of garden beds were built and gardening was incorporated into the program.

-I donated the initial start up funds necessary to facilitate the space.
+I donated the initial start-up funds necessary to facilitate the space.
 Hertz Nursery School also contributed in my honor of being with the school for 25 years.
-Through donations and current synagogue budget Woodland Wilderness continues to grow.
+Through donations and the current synagogue budget, Woodland Wilderness continues to grow.
 We started by clearing a large field area.
 A fence was put up to separate the field from the street and a performance stage put in this area.
-Next to the parking area a wooded tract of land was carved out with rustic paths to lead to the various interest areas.
+Next to the parking area, a wooded tract of land was carved out with rustic paths to lead to the various interest areas.
 The field is connected to the interest areas with a river rock path and bridge.

-From the parking lot you enter Woodland Wilderness via a brick paved path that has engraved stones that honor Lisa Kritz.
+From the parking lot you enter Woodland Wilderness via a brick-paved path that has engraved stones that honor Lisa Kritz.
 At the time Lisa had served as director for over 25 years.
 There is a sign that hangs between two trees and antique shutters adorn each tree.
 The shutters are used for hosting information about activities that can be done in the interest areas.
-They appear on laminated cards and are attached by clothes pin.
+They appear on laminated cards and are attached by a clothespin.
 This encourages families to use the space on their own.
 There is no fee or membership for using Woodland Wilderness, although you must be a member of the school or synagogue community.

 One side of the wooded area has two sand areas, a natural building space and a long log that includes a western saddle.
 There is also a large shed to house materials.
 Our music area is portable.
 The other side, as you enter the ‘formal’ entrance has a gathering area with benches, a path that leads to our water features, including a farmhouse pump, mud area and kitchen equipment, a block building area that includes loose parts and ‘messy’ area, nature art, and assorted